kurrrru/algorithm/README.md

 # algorithm
 This is a collection of algorithms that I have learned and implemented.
 Feel free to use them as you wish.
-If you have any comments, please contact me at my X account (@3kurr).
+If you have any comments, please contact to my X account (@3kurr).